 Don’t be afraid to ask questions in your posts.
 So far, I’ve got several questions up to this point and will have more by the end of the piece.
 Are they what my readers are asking?
 I’m not sure, but they are reasonably good questions to ask to be helpful, so they’ll stay.

 3. Offer Different Styles to Appeal to a Larger Audience

 We are fortunate at Two Drops of Ink because all of our writers have diverse styles, tones, and voices.
 None of us tries to imitate the other.

 It is different styles and voices that attract a wider readership.

 Scott is a combination of educator and enchanter.
 He writes in a formal academic manner for his posts on better writing.
 He’s exacting in his descriptions of usage, grammar, and syntax and edits with an eye for these writing mistakes.
 He can then switch gears and write poetry or a short story, which still has rules, but allows his creative side to emerge and he uses more freedom in his expressive poetry.
 I’m not sure if he breaks rules, but creativity allows him to bend them sometimes.
 What if you don’t have anyone besides yourself writing for your blog?

 While guest blogging fluctuates in popularity, it is back in favor.
 Ask yourself:

 - Who do I read?

-- Who would add value to my site?
+- What information would add value to my site?

 - Who seems to be most current in their presentation of information?